hannesvdvreken/hannesvdvreken.github.io/_posts/2015-07-20-nyc-marathon.md

 <br>

 It was until that day (12th of April) that I kept telling others and myself that this was a one time thing.
-Though, after the race I was so happy with my result, that I just stopped saying wether or not I would do it again.
+Though, after the race I was so happy with my result, that I just stopped saying whether or not I would do it again.
 Some time was needed to reflect on my result, wether I wanted to go faster, wether I could push my body even further, and whether I could afford the time needed to improve.